 Session Management

-Session management in OpenRV Web preserves the complete state of a review session -- media references, color corrections, annotations, playback position, view configuration, and more.
+Session management in OpenRV Web preserves most of a review session's state -- media references, color corrections, annotations, playback position, view configuration, and more.
+Some viewer states (such as OCIO configuration, tone mapping, stereo mode, and difference matte) are not yet serialized; see Known Omissions for the full list.
 The system provides manual snapshots, automatic saving with crash recovery, and a portable session file format.

 This is the canonical reference for all session persistence features.
 For a brief overview of the .orvproject save/load workflow, see Session Save and Load.